Résumé - David A. Shirey

 David Shirey is a native of Warren, OH, with a B.A. in Religious Studies from Indiana University and a M.Div. from Vanderbilt Divinity School.

-Over forty years of congregational ministry, he served churches in Carthage, TN, St. Louis, MO, Wilmington, NC, Columbus, IN, Indianapolis, IN, Phoenix, AZ, and Lexington, KY.
+Over forty years of congregational ministry, he served churches in Carthage, TN, St. Louis, MO, Wilmington, NC, Columbus, IN, Phoenix, AZ, and Lexington, KY.
 Those ministries included a small town church, an inner city congregation, congregations in county seat towns and the suburbs of metropolitan areas, a 200-year-old congregation and one he and his family started from scratch.
+He also served as Interim Minister for Southport Christian Church (Disciples of Christ) in Indianapolis (2001-2002) and Broadway Christian Church (Disciples of Christ) in Columbia, MO (2023-2024).

 Since 2007, he has served on the leadership team of the Bethany Fellows, a mentoring and spiritual leadership ministry that has accompanied 200+ newly ordained pastors in their transition from seminary to congregational ministry.